apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

   parameters.
 * **DoGet**: send a data stream to a client
 * **DoPut**: receive a data stream from a client
-* **DoAction**: a perform an implementation-specific action and return any results, i.e. a generalized function call
+* **DoAction**: perform an implementation-specific action and return any results, i.e. a generalized function call
 * **ListActions**: return a list of available action types

 We take advantage of gRPC's elegant "bidirectional" streaming support to allow